louis-tru/quark/docs/CURRENT_WORK.md

   from being stretched into visible black/color strips.
 - ES300 shader generation expands `uniform PcArgs pc` into independent `pc_*` uniforms before building the generated AST.
 This avoids iOS GLES linker failures from cross-stage struct-uniform type/precision mismatches.
-Float `pc_*` uniforms are emitted with explicit `mediump`; integer/flag uniforms are emitted with explicit `highp`.
+Expanded uniforms must preserve member precision: coordinate-sensitive values such as image `texCoords`, matrices, and offsets are `highp`, while color/coverage values can stay `mediump`.
 - `_util.glsl` explicitly declares fragment `precision highp int;` so flags and bit masks do not depend on compiler-inserted defaults.